zap8600/js-f0/README.md

 # js-f0
 JavaScript... on the Flipper Zero?
+## Notice
+I'm taking a break from this.
+I've too much on this, and it feels really repetitive now.
+I'll still accept pull requests for any changes.
 ## How?
 This is all possible using the [microvium JavaScript engine](https://github.com/coder-mike/microvium).
 Check it out!
 ## Installation